top of page

 Gibbs grinned for the first time in our conversation.
 "That’s good.
 I’ve noticed when I start letting the past get to me, I stop being as sharp.
 But if I keep my focus on what I can control today, I stay in the game."

-"Exactly," I said.
+"You got it," I said.
 "When we’re focused on today, we’re in control.
 Depression can’t take over if we’re actively working to be our best right now.
 It’s all about interrupting that negative thinking and getting back into action."

 Time to Jump Back into Life